Calvinbullock/_myHome/README.md

 - `./install.sh`        - This will run the command

 #### op 2
-- Manuel sim-links
+- Manuel sim-links what you like from:
-    * .config/nvim      - link should be in your .config dir
-    * .config/alacritty - link should be in your .config dir
-    * .config/ranger    - link should be in your .config dir
-    * .tmux.conf        - link should be in your home dir
-    * .bashrc           - link should be in your home dir
-    * .vimrc            - link should be in your home dir
-    * .zshrc            - link should be in your home dir
+    - vim
+    - bashrc
+    - zshrc
+    - .config/...

-sym-link command:
+- sym-link command:
-$ ln -s target/location link/location
+    - $ ln -s target/location link/location

 ## NeoVim
 My neo vim config